Manoj21500566/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
-Get the coordinates from the user.
+Get the coordinates from the user

 ### Step 2:
 Substitute the values in the distance formula